MicrosoftDocs/dataexplorer-docs/data-explorer/bcdr.md

 ---
 title: Azure Data Explorer and business continuity disaster recovery
 description: This article describes Azure Data Explorer capabilities for recovering from disruptive events.
-services: XXX
 author: orspod
-ms.author: XXX
+ms.author: orspodek
+ms.reviewer: herauch
 ms.service: data-explorer
-ms.topic: XXX
+ms.topic: conceptual
-ms.date: 04/26/2020
+ms.date: 04/27/2020
 ---

-# Overview
+# Business continuity and disaster recovery

 Business continuity and disaster recovery in Azure Data Explorer enables your business to continue operating in the face of a true disruption.
 There are some disruptive events that are not automatically handled by Azure Data Explorer, such as: